arielleang/well-read/docs/tutorials/find-your-reader-persona.md

 The **Well-Read** Service features reader personas designed to match users with fantasy books in the collection.
 This tutorial teaches you how to determine your own reader persona and how to retrieve the details of that [`persona`](../api/persona.md) resource using its name.

+>The tutorial takes approximately 15 minutes to complete.

+## Part 1: Complete the Well-Read Persona Quiz

 First, take the [Well-Read Persona Quiz](https://form.typeform.com/to/ooSs9696) to determine which reader persona fits you the best.
 The quiz contains six personality-based multiple choice questions and takes approximately 5 minutes to complete.

->The tutorial, including the quiz, takes approximately 15 minutes to complete.
+## Part 2: Get a persona by name

 After you complete the quiz and get your reader persona result, use the `GET` method to retrieve the [`persona`](../api/persona.md) resource in the service using the name of the persona.

 For this tutorial, you'll need to retrieve the **Rainy Day Reader** persona.

-## Get a persona by name

 1. Start the service by running this command in your preferred command-line tool: